 Breakfast is the most important meal of the day, and it needs to be filling and healthy (for the most part, occasionally I love to make a decadent and ultra yummy french toast casserole or double chocolate banana muffins).

 And so these oatmeal bars are a perfect way to start the day!
 If you want more ideas, I can highly recommend whole wheat lemon poppyseed pancakes, chives and cheese scrambled eggs and coconut chia pudding with banana and peanut butter.

-For more ways to use your rhubarb, I can recommend these glorious rhubarb muffins or this warming rhubarb crisp.
+For more ways to use your rhubarb, I can recommend these glorious rhubarb muffins or this warming rhubarb crisp or even this rhubarb Moscow mule for celebrations.
 And for even more ideas in general, check out my recipe index or these 24 summer berry recipes!